certified84/Order/README.md

 - Google Cloud Storage: To save images to the backend securely
 - Directions: Dispatchers have directions to easily delivery items.
 - Notification: Immediately an order is placed successfully, the admin gets notified immediately and also appears on the home screen of dispatchers

-### Note
-The application is dependent on GPS and as such, GPS has to be turned on especially while placing or delivery orders.<br/>
-You can find some of the applications screenshots [here](https://github.com/certified84/Order/tree/simulation_branch/Screenshots)

 ## License 🔖
 ```